 In his latest collaboration with Anglepoise, designer Paul Smith revisits a unique patchwork colour scheme previously created for a unique version of the Land Rover Defender.
 The palette now becomes the inspiration for another classic British design, the Type 75™ lighting collection created for Anglepoise by renowned British industrial product designer, Sir Kenneth Grange.

-Anglepoise + Paul Smith Edition Four will be available from September 2019 with pre-order open in August 2019.
+Anglepoise + Paul Smith Edition Four will be available from September 2019.
+Pre-order yours now.

 Edition One, Two and Three of the collaboration are available now, click here to read more..

 Paul’s original 27-colour palette alluded to the Defender’s past as a multi-purpose utilitarian workhorse, with reference to its use on the farmyard and in the emergency services.
 In his Edition Four palette Anglepoise British countryside colours dominate: deep, earthy burgundy, leaden grey, sky blue, dappled green and rich clay.
 Just a dash of fluorescent yellow adds that element of surprise we have come to expect from a designer renowned for his mastery of colour.
 When applied to the highly functional yet streamlined Type 75™ lamp design the palette appears tailor-made.